CleverCloud/clever-tools/docs/applications-deployment-lifecycle.md

 clever logs
 ```

-You can also get logs from a specific timeline, deployment or add-on through
+You can also get logs from a specific timeline, deployment or add-on through options:
-options:

 ```
-[--before, --until] BEFORE          Fetch logs before this date/time (ISO8601) [--after, --since] AFTER            Fetch logs after this date/time (ISO8601) [--search] SEARCH                   Fetch logs matching this pattern [--deployment-id] DEPLOYMENT_ID     Fetch logs for a given deployment
+[--before, --until] BEFORE          Fetch logs before this date/time (ISO8601 date, positive number in seconds or duration, e.g.: 1h)
+[--after, --since] AFTER            Fetch logs after this date/time (ISO8601) [--search] SEARCH                   Fetch logs matching this pattern [--deployment-id] DEPLOYMENT_ID     Fetch logs for a given deployment